Deceased Washington state legislator headed for re-election

 "This is extremely rare," said Brian Zylstra, a spokesman for the secretary of state's office.
 "But there are protocols in place."

-Once all ballots are finalized in coming weeks, if Freeman wins the vote, Democrats still will hold on to his seat in the state House of Representatives, Zylstra said.
+Once all ballots are finalised in coming weeks, if Freeman wins the vote, Democrats still will hold on to his seat in the state House of Representatives, Zylstra said.

 Democrats in Freeman's district, which spans two counties, will select three names for a temporary replacement and the King and Pierce County councils will vote to appoint one of those candidates to the seat for one year, according to state election rules.